blahah/transrate/README.md

 2. Run mergeassemblymetrics.R.
 This will parse the metrics for all analysed assemblies into a format suitable for use in the comparison webapp.
 3. Use RStudio to run the webapp.

-The pipeline is under active development and will ultimately be provided with a single script to run the entire pipeline and optionally launch the
+The pipeline is under active development and in the process of being rewritten with new metrics and shaped into a coherent application.